ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Returned value**

-- returns the index of the value in the dictionary of unique values, for each row in the current block.
+- The position of the value in the dictionary of the current part.
 [UInt64](../data-types/int-uint.md).

 **Example**